timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 _Remember to stop the container from running by pressing Ctrl-C in the tab where you ran the docker run command._

-In Kubernetes, containers are interpreted as objects called Pods [link] (one or more containers in a group).
+In Kubernetes, containers are interpreted as objects called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) (one or more containers in a group).
 The Pod in our cluster only has one container, the one we just created.

 Now how do we manage this Pod?
-Kubernetes provides a special supervisor for Pods called Deployments [link].
+Kubernetes provides a special supervisor for Pods called [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 Deployments are responsible for monitoring and managing everything from scaling to version control for Pods.
 They also check and maintain the health of the containers within Pods.

 To create a deployment, we’ll have to use Kubernetes’ kubectl for the following command: